FOR THE LOVE OF YOGA WITH YOUR PET

 - DO NOT allow dogs to chew yoga mats.

-A DOG YOGA video to help get you started...
+A couple of DOG YOGA videos to help get you started...

 Stretching is a very important activity for all cats.
 Certainly we would all benefit if we could emulate a cat’s instinctive athleticism and stretch our entire bodies as thoroughly as they do – and immediately upon awakening.
 In fact, providing cats with the space to stretch out in different settings is a requirement included in animal welfare assessment guidelines.
 Doing gentle stretches with your cat or doing poses next to your cat can be a rewarding experience for both you and them.
 Cat Yoga has also been shown to improve behavior-related issues and can be helpful for overweight and elderly cats.